dockerdock/dockerdock.github.io/README.md

 ### Was ist Docker?
 Basic explanation of the software, benefits and downsides and popular users.
 ### Erste Schritte
-Installing of Docker and first container.
+Installation of Docker and first container.
 ### Weiterführendes
 Further topics with Docker like Docker compose or Docker Swarm.
 ### Hilfe